dino1729/gpt-researcher/README.md

 - 🖼️ Smart image scraping and filtering for reports.
 - 📜 Generate detailed reports exceeding 2,000 words.
 - 🌐 Aggregate over 20 sources for objective conclusions.
-- 🖥️ Frontend available in lightweight (HTML/CSS/JS) and production-ready (NextJS + Tailwind) versions.
+- 🖥️ Frontend available as a lightweight single-page application (HTML/CSS/JS).
 - 🔍 JavaScript-enabled web scraping.
 - 📂 Maintains memory and context throughout research.
 - 📄 Export reports to PDF, Word, and other formats.